peppy6582/TubeArchivist-Accessory-Script/README.md

 ## File Cleanup with `delete_after`

 The `delete_after` feature allows you to specify a number of days after which files will be automatically removed.
 This can help manage disk space and keep your library clean.
+It will also auto-populate the channels into your config.yaml so you can add per-channel delete_after:

 - **Global `delete_after`:**
   -  Set `delete_after` in `config.yaml` to the desired number of days.